website logo

 Involvement & Leadership

-Technical Outreach Community Help (TORCH) Chair
+Technical Outreach Community Help (T.O.R.C.H.)
+Chair

 National Society of Black Engineers (NSBE)

-May 2025 — Present
+July 2025 to Present

 Technical Skills

-Software & Tools
+Software & CAD

 Featured Projects